 The good news is that with so many types of acne medications, there’s bound to be one that works for you!

-Different acne medications act via different mechanisms and each person will need treatment according to their type of pimples and their individual circumstances.
+Different acne medications act via multiple mechanisms.
+Each person will need treatment according to their type of pimples and individual circumstances.

-Your doctor will typically start with the mildest form of treatment for your type of acne before wheeling out the big guns.
+Your doctor will typically start with the mildest form of treatment for your type of acne.
+If it doesn’t work there are many other choices.

-Importantly, doctors recognise the emotional and social impact acne can have on your life so they’ll take this into consideration, as well as your current health and medical history.
+Importantly, doctors need to recognise the emotional and social impact your acne can have on your life so tell them!

 For all these reasons and so many more, it’s vital to see your doctor and if they recommend a prescription medicine, then ensure you buy it from a pharmacy.